Oceanic trench: Earthquakes

 Frequent megathrust earthquakes modify the inner slope of the trench by triggering massive landslides.
 These leave semicircular landslide scarps with slopes of up to 20 degrees on the headwalls and sidewalls.

 Subduction of seamounts and aseismic ridges into the trench may increase aseismic creep and reduce the severity of earthquakes.
 Contrariwise, subduction of large amounts of sediments may allow ruptures along the subduction décollement to propagate for great distances to produce megathrust earthquakes.

 Trench rollback

 Trenches seem positionally stable over time, but scientists believe that some trenches—particularly those associated with subduction zones where two oceanic plates converge—move backward into the subducting plate.
-This is called trench rollback or hinge retreat (also hinge rollback) and is one explanation for the existence of back-arc basins.
+This is called trench rollback or retreat, hinge rollback or retreat, slab rollback or retreat and is one explanation for the existence of back-arc basins.

 Forces perpendicular to the slab (the portion of the subducting plate within the mantle) are responsible for steepening of the slab and, ultimately, the movement of the hinge and trench at the surface.
 These forces arise from the negative buoyancy of the slab with respect to the mantle modified by the geometry of the slab itself.
 The extension in the overriding plate, in response to the subsequent subhorizontal mantle flow from the displacement of the slab, can result in formation of a back-arc basin.